What is Umbrella Liability?

 Q: Who is covered under this policy?

 A: You, your spouse and family members (relatives) living in the same household who are in your care or the care of a relative living with you.
+Refer to your specific policy to see who may be covered.

 Q: Do I still need auto and home owners insurance if I have an umbrella policy?